closerex/Closer_ex-7D2D-mods/README.md

 For non modders, you can download release version without source code on [Nexus](https://www.nexusmods.com/7daystodie/users/91949543?tab=user+files).

 [download-directory](https://download-directory.github.io/) is recommended for downloading individual folders.
+DO NOT Download the whole repo as zip!
+Asset bundles are hosted with lfs and zipping the repo itself won't retrive the actual asset files for you.

 [Discord](https://discord.com/channels/243577046616375297/945694105923616779) to find me.